Princeton Elder Abuse and Neglect

 Princeton Elder Abuse Lawyer

-If we commit to represent you or your family in to your nursing home neglect case, we will set out to prove it by thorough investigation, use of well qualified and experienced experts and when necessary litigation.
+If we commit to represent you or your family in your nursing home neglect case, we will set out to prove it by thorough investigation, use of well qualified and experienced experts and when necessary for litigation.
 Mr. LaBore handles all nursing home abuse and neglect cases on a contingency fee basis.
 You pay nothing for our legal services unless there is a recovery for you.

 If you or a loved one has suffered an injury from neglect or abuse in a nursing home or other care facility that serves the elderly throughout the state of Minnesota please contact Kenneth LaBore for a free consultation and information regarding the obligations of the facility and your rights as a resident or concerned family member.
 To contact Attorney Kenneth L. LaBore, directly please send an email to: KLaBore@mnnursinghomeneglect.com, or call Ken at 612-743-9048 or toll free at 1-888-452-6589.